iDelTer/iDelTer/README.md

 # About Me
-* 👋 Hi, I’m Iván Delgado, from Spain, I'm 22 years old and I speak spanish, english and euskera
+* 👋 Hi, I’m Iván Delgado, from Spain, I'm 24 years old and I speak spanish, english and euskera
-* 👀 I’m interested in Web Development, Videogames and Puzzles
+* 👀 I’m interested in Web Development, videogames and puzzles
 * 🧠 I'm learning Front-end and Back-end Web Development

 # Skills